 L'ASSOCIATION BEAUMARCHAIS-S.A.C.D. / ORANGE

 Established in partnership with the Association Beaumarchais-S.A.C.D., an arm of the Société des Auteurs et Compositeurs Dramatiques, the Bourse Orange/Formats innovants is a grant program that aims to encourage the development of new formats for digital distribution.
-In November 2013, Frank gave a keynote address at a two-day master class for grant recipients at Orange headquarters in Paris.
+Frank gave the keynote address at a master class for grant recipients in Paris.

 MASTER CLASS IN LITERARY REPORTAGE